q4chrisj/uptime-robot/README.md

    ```
    cp .env.example .env
    ```
-4. Set up your AWS credentials in the `.env` file or use AWS CLI profiles
+4. For AWS authentication, ensure the service has access to AWS credentials through one of these methods:
+   - IAM role attached to the instance/container (recommended)
+   - Environment variables (`AWS_` prefixed)
+   - AWS shared credentials file (~/.aws/credentials)

 ### Database Setup